dekoza/mtgpl/docs/_sources/TSP.rst.txt

    If Knight of the Holy Nimbus would be destroyed, regenerate it.

    |mana_2|: Knight of the Holy Nimbus can't be regenerated this turn.
-Only any opponent may activate this ability.
+Only your opponents may activate this ability.

 :mtgtip:`Magus of the Disk<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/e/febbea40-74c7-431f-a88f-c15d4fdda89d.jpg?1562948946|https://scryfall.com/card/tsp/27/magus-of-the-disk?utm_source=api>`